LMazzole/ArdFSM/README.md

 # Arduino FSM

-This repository provides an example how to write a Finite-state machine (FSM) which can be nested in C++.
+This repository provides an example how to write a Finite-State-Machine (FSM) which can be nested in C++.
 It's based on this Wiki-Article: [Finite-state_machine](https://en.wikipedia.org/wiki/Finite-state_machine) and an example by R. Bonderer (HSR) from *Embedded Software Engineering*.

 <p align="center"><img src="./doxygen/images/DoorCtrl.png" height="400" /></p>